Cross-over in non-standard random-matrix spectral fluctuations without unfolding: Introduction

 \section{Introduction}

-Standard Gaussian ensembles from Random Matrix Theory (RMT) \cite{meh91} have been enormously successful in the modelling of the fluctuations of quantum excitation spectra \cite{haa10}, and recently have been used as well in multivariate statistics to model the fluctuations of eigenspectra of correlation matrices of complex systems \cite{kwa12}.
+Standard Gaussian ensembles from RMT \cite{meh91} have been enormously successful in the modeling of the fluctuations of quantum excitation spectra \cite{bro81,haa10}, and recently have been used for analyzing the brain functional network \cite{wan16}, as well as in multivariate statistics to model the fluctuations of eigenspectra of correlation matrices of other complex systems \cite{kwa12,mun12,wan15}.
 More general random-matrix ensembles introduce new statistical features that are absent in standard RMT, such as Gaussian instead of semicircular global eigenvalue densities \cite{flo01}, breakdown of the scale invariance of the long-range fluctuation statistics \cite{jac01,mal07,rel08} and nonergodicity \cite{asa01,jac01,flo01}.
-One of the difficulties in the statistical study of spectral fluctuations is the \emph{unfolding} procedure which serves to separate the global density of eigenlevels $\overline{\rho}(E)$ from the local fluctuations $\widetilde{\rho}(E)=\rho(E)-\overline{\rho}(E)$.
-The unfolding procedure is not trivial, and statistical results are sensitive to the unfolding applied \cite{gom02,abu12}.
+Before performing the statistical study of the spectral fluctuations, one has to realize an \emph{unfolding} procedure, which separates the global density of eigenlevels $\overline{\rho}(E)$ from the local fluctuations $\widetilde{\rho}(E)=\rho(E)-\overline{\rho}(E)$.
+This unfolding procedure is not trivial, and has been shown that the statistical results can be sensitive to the particular unfolding method applied \cite{haa10,jac01,gom02,abu12,abu14,ber16,she18}.

-In a previous publication \cite{fos13}, we proposed an unfolding method that is data-adaptive and model-free, and that expresses a spectrum in an exact way as the superposition of global and fluctuation normal modes.
-When the unfolding method is applied to standard Gaussian ensembles, the normal modes associated to the fluctuations are scale invariant and obey specific power laws that distinguish between soft and rigid spectra.
-In the present contribution, we apply the data-adaptive unfolding technique to a sparse matrix model and to the $\nu-$Hermite ensemble.
-Scale invariance is lost for the fluctuations, with a cross-over between soft and rigid properties at different scales, in correspondence with known results \cite{jac01,mal07,rel08}, but without possible artifacts introduced by standard unfolding techniques.
+In \cite{fos13}, was proposed a data-adaptive and model-free unfolding procedure, based on SVD, that expresses a spectrum in an exact way as the superposition of global and fluctuation normal modes.
+When the SVD is applied to standard Gaussian ensembles, the normal modes associated to the fluctuations are scale invariant and obey specific power laws that distinguish between soft and rigid spectra.
+Moreover, in \cite{tor17}, was showed that applying the SVD method directly to the quantum spectra, it is possible to characterize the transition between the extreme regular and chaotic cases and, hence, quantify the quantum chaos in systems described by RMT in a straightforward way, without implementing any previous unfolding procedure.